centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-20.04.md

 * Access to the web UI menus.
 * Poller configuration generation + reload and restart method.
 * Schedule immediate check (Central + Pollers) and acknowledge, downtime etc.
-* Move resources or reboot master server and check again that everything is fine.
+* Move resources or reboot active server and check again that everything is fine.